MtnViewJohn/context-free/README.txt

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~
 BSD/LINUX/UNIX/POSIX BUILD NOTES

-You'll need a c++ compiler, flex (not lex), bison (newer yacc works too) and the libpng Library.
+You'll need a c++ compiler, flex (not lex), bison and the libpng Library.
 Most of this should be installed or easily available on any modern operating system distribution.
 If you need it, libpng can be found here:
     http://libpng.org/pub/png/libpng.html

+The Makefile assumes that libpng is installed at /usr/local/lib.
+If libpng is installed in a different location then you must update the LIB_DIRS variable in the Makefile with this location.

 From the top level, you should just run:
     $ make

 You'll see a warning about "mktemp" and "mkstemp" during the link step.
-This can be ignored for now.
+This can be ignored.

 To run the program, try something like:
     $ ./cfdg -s 500 input/mtree.cfdg mtree.png